 The Court denies the Regents of the University of California and the Brentwood School’s motion to challenge its previous ruling.
 Read the order.

-The Court ruled that the Department of Veterans Affairs (DVA) violated federal law when it leased portions of its sprawling West L.A. campus to 11 businesses and organizations for purposes unrelated to providing medical care or treatment for homeless and disabled veterans.
+The Court ruled that the VA violated federal law when it leased portions of its sprawling West L.A. campus to 11 businesses and organizations for purposes unrelated to providing medical care or treatment for homeless and disabled veterans.
 Read the judgment.

 The Court denied the Government’s motion to dismiss the case, finding that we had stated a valid claim of disability discrimination and a valid claim that the private commercial land deals violate the statutes governing use of the VA land.
 Read the ruling.